-Here are some places where others have been successful in getting funding to cover some or all of their expenses to do training through the Copeland Center:
+Here are some places where others have obtained funding to cover some or all of their expenses for training through the Copeland Center:

-- State Departments of Mental Health, Office of Consumer Affairs.
-Call or write your state Mental Health Commission or office of the Mental Health Consumer Affairs and the the director you are looking for financial assistance to help attend a Mental Health Recovery Seminar.
+- State Departments of Mental Health and Offices of Consumer Affairs.
+Call or write your state Mental Health Commission or office of Mental Health Consumer Affairs and tell the director you are looking for financial assistance to attend a Mental Health Recovery Seminar.
 If the director cannot help you, ask this person where they would suggest you look for funding.

-- Social Clubs – drop-in centers where people meet for support.
-If your state has one, they may give grants to people who are interested in being trained to teach others.
+- Social clubs and drop-in centers where people meet for support.
+If your state has one, it may give grants to people who are interested in being trained to teach others.

-- If you are working with Vocational Rehabilitation, they may provide funding.
-(Voc.
-Rehab. is a state agency.)
+- If you are working with your state's Office of Vocational Rehabilitation, it may provide funding.

-- If involved with a place of worship, check to see if they may have connections.
-One person funded her attendance by connecting with her church who was able to get funds from the Catholic Office of Ministry for Persons with Disabilities.
-Your place of worship might have similar resources.
+- If involved with a place of worship, find out if any resources or connections are available.
+One person funded her attendance by connecting with her church which was in turn able to get funds from the Catholic Office of Ministry for Persons with Disabilities.

 - Some people prearrange a trade with agencies or organizations to fund part of their tuition and travel expenses.
-They promise to conduct a certain number of presentations or WRAP groups in exchange for money to train.
-Some people approach multiple groups cover more of the costs.
+They promise to conduct a certain number of presentations or WRAP groups in exchange for funding to cover training expenses.
+Some people approach multiple groups to cover more of the costs.

 - Contact the local branch of NAMI (National Alliance for the Mentally Ill).